Lab Building Renovations as an Alternative to New Construction: Pros and Cons

 Kathy Ramirez-Aguilar has a doctorate in Analytical Chemistry and 15 years of laboratory research experience.
 She manages the Green Labs Program at CU Boulder which utilizes a campus-wide, team approach to conservation in labs and involves partnership with scientists and many other campus units with connections to lab research.
 She is also dedicated to the Bringing Efficiency to Research (BETR) Grants effort aimed at connecting efficient resource use with research funding from sponsors.

-Alicia Pandimos-Maurer is a senior lab planner, equipment planner and project architect at DGA in San Diego.
+Alicia Pandimos Maurer is a Senior Vice President and market sector leader at CannonDesign focused in Southern California.
 Her specialties include high performance envelope design, genetics, gene and cell therapy, personalized medicine, microbiology, cell culture, PCR and sequencing labs.
 Alicia is an experienced sustainability specialist and LEED consultant focused on bringing this knowledge to other professionals.
-She helped found the Colorado chapter of I2SL and is involved in the Construction Specifications Institute (CSI) and AIA Triangle Chapter Committee on the Environment (COTE).
+She helped found the Colorado chapter of I2SL, sit on the San Diego I2SL board, and continues to focus on peer education.

 Wayne Northcutt is a campus planner, specializing in science and research facilities.
 Also a licensed architect, Mr. Northcutt has planned almost $400M in facilities during his ten+ years with the University of Colorado Boulder.
 Originally a chemical engineering major, Wayne received a Bachelor of Arts in Environmental Design from the University of California Berkeley and a Masters of Architecture from the University of Michigan in 1995.